Loading

 Newton Navarro Bridge

-The main purpose is to ease the usual heavy traffic on Igapó Bridge and to improve access to the future Greater Natal International Airport and its adjacent areas.
+It's main purpose is to ease the usual heavy traffic on Igapó Bridge and to improve access to the future Greater Natal International Airport and its adjacent areas.
 It also increases the flow of tourism on the north coast and improves access to the inhabitants of the North Zone to the downtown and the main zones.

 It is named upon Newton Navarro, an important local artist.

-Also referred to as the Forte-Redinha Bridge, The main cable-stayed bridge is a prestressed concrete structure with a double plane of stay cables and conceived as an integral framed structure between the expansion joints.
+Also referred to as the Forte-Redinha Bridge, the main cable-stayed bridge is a prestressed concrete structure with a double plane of stay cables and conceived as an integral framed structure between the expansion joints.
 Piers, towers, deck main girders and stay cables lay in two parallel planes.
 Piers and towers are box concrete sections; main girders of deck are solid section.
 All construction is concreted in situ.

 The approach viaducts have double columns piers while the deck is made of parallel simply supported precast girders with 40-meter spans.